 “In a few months, his name will be up in lights on Broadway.
 Kong ... the Eighth Wonder of The World!”

-Regular readers will already know how eagerly I awaited the release of Peter Jackson's remake of Willis O'Brien's masterpiece of the fantastique, 1933's groundbreaking King Kong.
-The latter half of last year saw my home transformed into a veritable Skull Island of figures, posters, toys and assorted paraphernalia.
-And, in many respects, my wife even applauded the removal of a lot of the usual Gladiator stuff to make way for the big simian's arrival - well, swords lying about the place can get a bit uncomfortable, I suppose.
-For, alongside Gladiator and all things related to Batman, my passion for movies and the whole spectrum of creative imagination is hinged on the epic tragedy of Kong and his grand last stand.
+Regular readers will already know how eagerly I awaited the release of Peter Jackson's remake of Willis O'Brien's masterpiece of the fantastique, 1933's ground-breaking King Kong.
+The latter half of the year of his film's release saw my home transformed into a veritable Skull Island of figures, posters, toys and assorted paraphernalia.
+And, in many respects, my wife even applauded the removal of a lot of the usual Gladiator/Batman stuff to make way for the big simian's arrival - well, swords lying about the place can get a bit uncomfortable, I suppose.
+For, alongside Gladiator and all things related to Batman or Bond, my passion for movies and the whole spectrum of creative imagination is hinged on the epic tragedy of Kong and his grand last stand.
 I can safely say that were it not for the original movie, and its everlasting legacy to filmic lore and legend, you would never have read a review beneath my name, such is Kong's implacable foundation within my obsession.
 Thus, as a viewer and a fan, I feel I had as much at stake, personally, as the Rings maestro himself, Peter Jackson, when he attempted to bring a re-imagining of his own favourite film to the screen for a modern audience.
 That's a sweeping, egotistical statement, I know - but if the filmmaker I most admire cocked this one up, it would have inevitably tarnished the story that I know and love so much, as well.
 And that really would have been painful.

 Thank God, then, that he didn't.